spencer-shadley/completed-class/02-lesson-plans/Grading-Rubrics/20-react/react-google-books.md

 **Criteria**

-The deployed assignment utilizes sequelize and handlebars to allow users to create, update, and read burgers from the database.
+The deployed assignment utilizes React and Google Books API to let the user search and save books.
 The deployed assignment has been added to their deployed portfolio with a link provided in the submission.

 **Is the above statement correct?**